|

 Methods are provided to manipulate the object value pointers directly in the backing vector:

-The vector iterators have been subclassed so that their dereference (*), pointer (->) and indexing ([]) operators automatically dereference the object pointers in the backing vector.
+Iterators are provided that implement reference semantics: their dereference (*), pointer (->) and indexing ([]) operators automatically dereference the object pointers in the backing vector.
 Thus, from the user's perspective the iterators appear to reference object values directly just as vector iterators do.
 However, instead of copying out objects as do vectors, direct object value references to the contents of the Vectal are provided.

-The current Vectal has many flaws.
+The Vectal class is flawed.
 One could easily make the argument that there is no need for a Vectal; a vector of pointers to virtual types should be sufficient.
 However, the author wanted to provide the convenience of reference semantics, transparent reusability with different subclasses, and insert and removal hooks to the virtual class being managed to allow them to take special action for their own purposes.
 Thus the justification for the Vectal.
-Nevertheless the implementation flaws need to be considered.

 Base vector class.